Pierre Victor, baron de Besenval de Brünstatt: An illegitimate heir for his treasure house in Paris

-The Baron de Besenval's bureau plat from around 1720 and remodelled by the ebeniste E. J. Cuvellier around 1765, at the Christie's sales exhibition in Paris in 2025.
-Previously sold by Christie's in London in 2021 for EUR 462,500.
+The Baron de Besenval's bureau plat from around 1720 and remodelled by the ebeniste E. J. Cuvellier around 1765, so that the bureau plat matches the cartonnier (filing cabinet), which was manufactured by Bernard III van Risenburgh about that time.
+Pierre Victor de Besenval probably inherited the bureau plat from his father.
+The bureau plat and the cartonnier were once in the possession of Gustave Samuel James, Baron de Rothschild, at the Hôtel de Marigny.
+The bureau plat is shown here at the Christie's sales exhibition in Paris in 2025.
+The bureau plat and the cartonnier were previously sold by Christie's in London in 2021 for EUR 462,500.

 Pierre Victor de Besenval was considered a womaniser.
 Accordingly, he had several affairs.
 The mother of his son, Joseph-Alexandre Pierre, Vicomte de Ségur, was Louise-Anne-Madeleine, Marquise de Ségur, née de Vernon (1729–1778), the wife of his best friend Philippe Henri, Marquis de Ségur.
 However, this was no secret within the family.
 And this fact in no way clouded the relationship between all those involved.
 Quite the contrary.
+Pierre Victor de Besenval and the members of the family de Ségur enjoyed being together.
+The baron spent a lot of time at the château of the Marquis de Ségur in Romainville.
 They saw themselves as one big family.
 That may also have been the reason why the baron never married.

+Funeral notice of Pierre Victor, Baron de Besenval, on 7 June 1791, followed by a two-page obituary by his son Joseph-Alexandre Pierre, Vicomte de Ségur, in the monarchist newspaper Feuille du Jour, of which the Vicomte de Ségur was co-editor.
+The funeral took place on 6 June in the church of Saint-Sulpice in Paris.

 Pierre Victor de Besenval died in Paris on 2 June 1791 in his residence, the Hôtel de Besenval, which he bequeathed to his only child, Joseph-Alexandre Pierre de Ségur.
+However, more precisely, the baron's son only inherited the bare ownership of the residence on the Rue de Grenelle, as well as some other personal possessions.
+The baron bequeathed the usufruct of the Hôtel de Besenval to his lifelong friend Maréchal Philippe Henri, Marquis de Ségur, Baron de Romainville, Seigneur de Ponchapt et de Fougueyrolles, who was the legal father of Joseph-Alexandre Pierre, Vicomte de Ségur.
+Furthermore, Joseph-Alexandre Pierre de Ségur was not the heir to the baron's country estate in Switzerland, the Schloss Waldegg.
+The estate was passed down within the family de Besenval.

-"He looked like a real shadow.
-His sunken, otherwise beautiful face was deathly pale, and his eyes were fixed.
-An hour later he lay dead in my arms."
+"He looked like a mere shadow.
+His sunken, still beautiful face was deathly pale, and his eyes stared unseeing.
+An hour later, he lay dead in my arms."